aka . . . Green: Not Just for the Irish Anymore

 And through genetics, these seeds/our grasses are . . . designed.

 Now imagine that you have to design seed (for grasses) that is capable of surviving in all of the climates and all of the soil conditions you might find, well . . . around the world.
-At NexGen, they have to consider wear/use, heat, cold, salt, shade (two kinds), in some cases — poor water quality, pets (sometimes good, sometimes bad) . . . and these are the “customers needs” and what Pennington‘s products are subjected to through the programs here at NexGen.
+At NexGen, they have to consider wear/use, heat, cold, salt, shade (two kinds), in some cases — poor water quality, pets (sometimes good, sometimes bad).
+These are the “customers needs” and what programs here at NexGen subject Pennington‘s products to.
 (Well, maybe not the pets.)

 It’s as Kenneth Hignight, Director of Research @ NexGen told us “an art.”
 But he continues, “Without good genetics , the rest doesn’t matter.”